Leica 90mm Summarit-M f/2.5

 You may also want to read my article "How to shoot rock concerts and other stage performances" if you are interested in more aspects of that.

 This one.
-I wouldn't be able to tell if it was done with the outstanding 35-70mm Vario-Elmarit-R ASPH f/2.8, whihc is probably the best ever zoom made by Leica Camera AG, or the 90mm Summarit f/2.5.
+I wouldn't be able to tell if it was done with the outstanding 35-70mm Vario-Elmarit-R ASPH f/2.8, which is probably the best ever zoom made, or the 90mm Summarit f/2.5.
 But is is actually the Leica 90mm Summarit-M f/2.5.

 This one is from the Orange Stage which is the biggest stage and where there is a lot of light equipment and loudspeakers in front of the photo pit.
-We all stand with our heads about 50 centimeters below the the stage floor with a very limited view, often with a (very) moving target.
+We all stand with our heads about 60 centimeters/2 feet below the stage floor with a very limited view of what is happening on the stage.

 This one will keep the pixel-peepers occupied for a little while.
-It's taken by pointing "blind" over the stage edge (that is way too tall to also look through the viewfinder), and then cropped.
-It's Dave Growl of Foo Fighters on drums, so it's rather important to get that shot.
+It's taken by pointing the camera "blind" over the stage edge (that is way too tall to also look through the viewfinder), and then it's cropped.
+It's Dave Grohlof Foo Fighters on drums, so it's rather important to get that shot.
 Also many of the other photographers hadn't noticed that the most prominent name on stage was the one hiding behind the drums.
 And here is the full image it's cropped from:

 Another sexy look of a lens handling the light well.
 Leica M9 with 90mm Summarit f/2.5, 800 ISO.